USP 1132.1 | Host Cell Protein quantification by Mass Spectrometry

 The update of the USP 1132 chapter paves the way for significant changes in the pharmaceutical industry

-The new chapter 1132.1 will mark a shift in how HCP analysis is perceived and executed.
+The new chapter 1132.1 marks a shift in how HCP analysis is perceived and executed.

 ELISA remains the most widespread method for HCP analysis, but it will increasingly be supported by characterization and coverage analysis by MS. Some of our clients have already been required by the FDA and EMA to support their ELISA HCP data with MS data.